zikunz/tp/docs/UserGuide.md

 By: `Ong Wei Sheng`, `Zhu Zikun`, `Qiu Yi Wen`, `Li Kexuan`, `Jiang Qixiong`

-Last Updated: `10 April 2021` <br>
+Last Updated: `12 April 2021` <br>

 <p align="center">
 <img src="https://user-images.githubusercontent.com/75139323/114268337-233ad580-9a33-11eb-9834-952e9a86fbaa.png" width="500">
 </p>

 Are you a home-based business owner tired of using a pen and paper to keep track of your inventory?
 Do you have limited budget to invest in a new system to manage your business?
-Fret not, easyLog, our cross-platform<sup>[1](#1-super-script)
+Fret not, easyLog, our cross-platform<sup>1
 </sup> logistics management application will get you covered!
 It is the application to boost your productivity when it
 comes to managing your items and orders and best of all, it is free!
 Primarily, the current version of easyLog allows you to add new items and orders, update existing items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
-You can also generate a receipt for your customer and find out your best-selling product(s)<sup>[3](#3-super-script)</sup>.
+You can also generate receipts for your customers and find out your best-selling product(s)<sup>2</sup>.

-easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>[2](#2-super-script)
+easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>3
 </sup>.
 If you type fast, easyLog can get logistics management tasks done more efficiently than traditional Graphical
 User Interface (GUI) applications; GUI applications allow users to interact with the applications through visuals such as buttons, at the expense of lower precision and slower speed as compared to CLI.

 If this sounds great to you, we encourage you to visit [1.
 Quick start](#1-quick-start) to start learning how to manage your inventory using easyLog.
-This guide also gives you a step-by-step instructions to use various features easyLog has to offer and we have prepared Frequently Asked Questions (FAQ) and a concise table of Command Summary for you.
-We invite you to click a hyperlink to explore easyLog.
+This guide also gives you a step-by-step instruction to use various features easyLog has to offer and we have prepared [Frequently Asked Questions (FAQ)](#3-faq) and a concise table of [Command Summary](#4-command-summary) for you.
+We invite you to explore easyLog.

+1.Currently supports Windows, macOS and Linux machines which have Java 11 installed. <br>
+2 Depending on which operating system you are using, how to open the command terminal application to operate easyLog differs.
+Please refer to [1.
+Quick start](#1-quick-start) for more information. <br>
+3 Best selling item(s) are defined to be item(s) which have most number of sales.
+That is, the item(s) is/are added to orders for most number of times.

 ***